2 Program Learning Outcomes and Curriculum Mapping

 Description

-PLO Introduction 10 min.
-CELT provides an “Introduction to PLOs” presentation at the beginning of a departmental meeting.
+Teaching and Learning Centre provides an “Introduction to PLOs” presentation at the beginning of a departmental meeting.
+This is at the discretion of the department.
+The introduction can also occur over email.

-How to Interpret the Curriculum Map 1 hour This session is an opportunity for faculty to examine the strengths and opportunities of the program structure.
+Interpreting the map 30 minutes – 2 hours This session is an opportunity for faculty to examine the strengths and opportunities of the program structure.
 The map provides a visual representation of the PLOs, allowing faculty to notice gaps or redundancies across the program.
-The assessment patterns become apparent, opening discussions about best assessment practices, consistency between sections of the same course, and variety across the program.
+This session could be part of the above session or a standalone, or it could occur asynchronously.

 Resources